louisa-mandy/Compilation_Techniques-/README.md

-# Computational Techniques Final Project: Natural Language to SQL Compiler Manual 🗣️➡️🗄️
+# NLP to SQL: Translation Engine Using RuleBased and Parsing Techniques 🗣️➡️🗄️

 ## 🌟 Introduction